 Term Concludes 1.8.22

-Tricia is an active researcher and has been the recipient of almost $3M in competitive national research grants in the scholarship of learning and teaching and related areas.
+Tricia McLaughlin is a nationally recognised scholar in the area of lifelong learning and pathways.
+She has extensive experience in the development of lifelong learning principles and their application in workplaces and educational settings.
+Tricia is an active researcher and has been the recipient of almost $4M in competitive national research grants in the scholarship of learning and teaching and related areas.
 She has received a number of university and national teaching awards.
-Her research publications, including five books, span both her discipline of construction and the practice of learning and teaching.
+Her research publications, including six books, span both her discipline of construction and the scholarship of learning and teaching.
 Tricia is particularly interested in the delivery of learning and most recently has explored the significance of 21st century skills and STEM in changing educational landscapes.